 All artwork and materials must be removed from the studios upon the completion of the semester (immediately after the final class meeting).
 Make early plans for large, heavy, and bulky work.
-Failure to remove your work and belongings after the last class meeting will affect your grade.
 Sorry, no exceptions.

 Exhibiting your Art work: There are several places on campus where you may exhibit the work created in this class after you obtain permission from your instructor: The Loom Room may be available for individual or group shows by students, the area around the Fine Arts Building and the sculpture garden may also be available.